federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 | **OPTIONS** | List allowed operations on a resource            | Safe                   |
 | **HEAD**    | Return only the response header, no body         | Safe                   |

-The key difference between *POST* and *PUT* is that no matter how many times a *PUT* operation is performed, the result will be the same, whereas with a *POST* operation a resource will be added or updated multiple times.
+The key difference between *POST* and *PUT* is that no matter how many times a *PUT* operation is performed, the result will be the same (this is what *idempotent* means), whereas with a *POST* operation a resource will be added or updated multiple times.

 Another difference is that a client that sends a *PUT* request always need to know the exact URI to operate on, I.E. assigning a name or an ID to a resource.
 If the client is not able to do so, it has no choice but to use a POST request.